onzfonz/comp227/src/content/5/en/part5d.md

 First, we test logging in.
 Then, in their own describe block, we have a bunch of tests, which expect the user to be logged in.
-User is logged in in the <i>beforeEach</i> block.
+User is logged in in the `beforeEach` block.

 As we said above, each test starts from zero!
 Tests do not start from the state where the previous tests ended.

 The Cypress documentation gives us the following advice: [Fully test the login flow – but only once!](https://docs.cypress.io/guides/end-to-end-testing/testing-your-app#Fully-test-the-login-flow-but-only-once).
-So instead of logging in a user using the form in the <i>beforeEach</i> block, Cypress recommends that we [bypass the UI](https://docs.cypress.io/guides/getting-started/testing-your-app.html#Bypassing-your-UI) and do an HTTP request to the backend to log in.
+So instead of logging in a user using the form in the `beforeEach` block, Cypress recommends that we [bypass the UI](https://docs.cypress.io/guides/getting-started/testing-your-app.html#Bypassing-your-UI) and do an HTTP request to the backend to log in.
 The reason for this is that logging in with an HTTP request is much faster than filling out a form.

 Our situation is a bit more complicated than in the example in the Cypress documentation because when a user logs in, our application saves their details to the localStorage.